mbbx6spp/straitjacket/README.md

 The Straitjacket style of coding specifies how to write both.
 For code with no side effects, we write **functions**.
 For code with, we write **actions**.

+Actions are where we minimially and consciously introduce bottom to our code.

 ## Functions